PAUSE Program: New Call for Applications

 |

-This call is open to two types of funding:
+This call for proposals offers two types of funding:

-1/ 100% funding for a three-year doctoral contract (five grants will be awarded).
-Only students who are not yet enrolled in a doctoral program in France and who have not been enrolled in a doctoral program in their country of origin for more than one year are eligible.Download the practical details.
+1/ Full funding for a 3-year doctoral contract (5 grants will be awarded).
+Only students who are not yet enrolled in a doctoral program in France and who have not been enrolled in a doctoral program in their home country for more than one year are eligible.Download the application guidelines.

-2/ For all other applications, including those from doctoral students who have been enrolled in a doctoral program in France or in their country of origin for more than one year: 60% co-financing (or 80% in the case of multiple applications) for one year, renewable once, subject to a new evaluation.
-Please note that a renewal request for a third year may be submitted for doctoral students who were successful in previous sessions.
+2/ For all other applications, including those from doctoral students who have been enrolled in a doctoral program in France or in their home country for more than one year: co-funding of up to 60% (or 80% in the case of multiple applications) for one year, renewable once subject to a new evaluation.
+Please note that a renewal request for a third year may be submitted by doctoral students who were awarded grants in previous rounds.

 |